tinovi/i2cArduino/README.md

 This sample software demonstrates hot to read data from sensor.

-Sensor default I2C address is 0x63.
+Sensor default I2C address is 0x61.

-Download Arduino library from [there.](https://github.com/tinovi/i2cArduino)

-Download Arduino esp32 library from [there.](https://github.com/tinovi/i2cArduino/tree/esp32)
+Download Arduino library from [there.](https://github.com/tinovi/LeafArduinoI2c)

-<a href="https://tinovi.com/wp-content/uploads/2020/01/PM-WCS-3-I2C.pdf"> PM-WCS-3-I2C.pdf </a>

 <a href="https://tinovi.com/tinovi-shop/"> Shop </a>

-[PM-WCS-3-I2C] https://github.com/tinovi/i2cArduino/blob/master/i2c-alvas-EC-729x1024.png "PM-WCS-3-I2C"